walder/Skynet-IADS/README.md

 ![SAM sites in covered area](/images/radar-emitter-status-dcs-log.png)

 ## How do I connect Skynet with the MOOSE AI_A2A_DISPATCHER and what are the benefits of that?
 IRL an IADS would most likely not only handle SAM sites but also pass information to interceptor aircraft.
-By connecting Skynet to the AI_A2A_DISPATCHER of MOOSE you are able to add interceptors to the IADS.
-See [this function](#connecting-skynet-to-the-moose-ai_a2a_dispatcher) and the [moose_a2a_connector demo mission](demo-missions/moose_a2a_connector) for more information.
+By connecting Skynet to the [AI_A2A_DISPATCHER](https://flightcontrol-master.github.io/MOOSE_DOCS/Documentation/AI.AI_A2A_Dispatcher.html) by MOOSE you are able to add interceptors to the IADS.
+See [Skynet Moose AI_A2A_DISPATCHER](#connecting-skynet-to-the-moose-ai_a2a_dispatcher) and the [moose_a2a_connector demo mission](demo-missions/moose_a2a_connector) for more information.

-An example setup of Skynet and the [AI_A2A_DISPATCHER](https://flightcontrol-master.github.io/MOOSE_DOCS/Documentation/AI.AI_A2A_Dispatcher.html):
+An example setup of Skynet and the [AI_A2A_DISPATCHER](https://flightcontrol-master.github.io/MOOSE_DOCS/Documentation/AI.AI_A2A_Dispatcher.html) :
 ```lua

 --Setup Syknet IADS: